Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 The first video under this section is called Portrait Photography.

-Annie discusses portraiture and photojournalism, and what makes portrait photography so compelling for her as a medium.
+Annie discusses portraiture and photojournalism and what makes portrait photography so compelling for her as a medium.

 We learn why Annie loves the photo series and why a single image cannot truly “capture” a person.
 This video has 4 subchapters.
 Let’s go through them.